WeHaus/docker-image-portus/README.md

 This should offer a recent build of SUSE/portus for docker use.
 It is specifically build to be configureable and also used in rancher in this [catalog](https://github.com/EugenMayer/kontextwork-catalog/tree/master/templates/registry-slim)

+Docker images will be published on [hub.docker.io](https://hub.docker.com/r/eugenmayer/portus/)
 ## Changes to SUSE/ports

 - addind a new rake task to pre-install a registry
 - adding a startup script for docker

+## Releases

+For now, only planed to be published on [hub.docker.io](https://hub.docker.com/r/eugenmayer/portus/)

 ## Test